zetxek/gatling-fargate/README.md

 Build Docker image
 ===
+Before building, make sure you create the folder `./docker/downloads`, and put there the gatling version you want to use, [as downloaded from the official site](https://gatling.io/open-source/).
+The file should be named `gatling.zip`.

 Build takes one build argument, which is GATLING_VERSION.
 NOTE: Gatling >= 3.0.0 is assumed, script command line arguments in run-gatling.sh are adjusted accordingly

 ```